truly vs truely: Which Is Correct?

 "Truly" and "truely" are often confused, but only "truly" is the correct spelling.
 "Truly" is an adverb that means in a truthful way or genuinely, often used to emphasize sincerity or authenticity.
 For example, one might say, "I truly appreciate your help."
 On the other hand, "truely" is a common misspelling and does not exist in standard English.
 To ensure clarity and correctness in writing, always use "truly."

-• Examples of “truly” on the Internet
+• Examples of truly

 I truly believe that kindness can change the world.